yt-project/yt/doc/source/developing/extensions.rst

           this plan was designed.

-As of version 3.3 of yt, we have put into place new methods for easing the process of developing extensions to yt.
+As of version 3.3 of yt, we have put into place new methods for easing the process of developing "extensions" to yt.
+Extensions might be analysis packages, visualization tools, or other software projects that use yt as a base engine but that are versioned, developed and distributed separately.
+This brings with it the advantage of retaining control over the versioning, contribution guidelines, scope, etc, while also providing a mechanism for disseminating information about it, and potentially a method of interacting with other extensions.

 We have created a few pieces of infrastructure for developing extensions, making them discoverable, and distributing them to collaborators.

 If you have a module you would like to retain some external control over, or that you don't feel would fit into yt, we encourage you to build it as an